Mike Sullivan (Wyoming politician): Economics and development

-In 1986, Sullivan called for the Reagan administration to be open to the usage of an oil import tax as a stable oil price would help maintain the economies of energy producing states and Native American tribes.
+In 1986, Sullivan called for the Reagan administration to be open to an oil import tax as a stable oil price would help maintain the economies of energy producing states and Native American tribes.
 In 1987, Sullivan stated that "we didn't get any great support or reason for optimism" about the possibility of an oil import tax being implemented by Reagan after attending the National Governors Association.
-He opposed the Canada–United States Free Trade Agreement stating that it would negatively impact Wyoming's energy industry and the National Governors Association voted thirty to five, with Sullivan against, in favor of giving its support to the.
+He opposed the Canada–United States Free Trade Agreement (CUSFTA), stating that it would negatively impact Wyoming's energy industry.
+The National Governors Association voted thirty to five in favor of giving its support to CUSFTA, with Sullivan against.
 He supported the North American Free Trade Agreement.

 In 1986, Sullivan called for the Interstate Commerce Commission to prevent the Chicago and Northwestern Railroad from discontinuing its railroad line to Riverton, Wyoming, as it would be "contrary to the interests of Fremont County and the state of Wyoming."
 Sullivan sought for the construction of the Superconducting Super Collider inside Wyoming.
-Sullivan asked W. Graham Claytor Jr. to restore Amtrak's passenger service through Wyoming which ended after the line was altered to travel through Colorado instead in 1983.
-During his tenure mobile phone service was provided to Wyoming and Sullivan performed some of the first mobile phone calls in the state when he called Mayor Judi Laird and received a call from Gerald Ford.
+Sullivan asked W. Graham Claytor Jr. to restore Amtrak's passenger service through Wyoming after the line was altered to travel through Colorado instead in 1983.
 Sullivan opposed the western United States being used for nuclear waste storage.

 In 1992, Sullivan was given an A grade of 75 from the Cato Institute, ahead of every other state governor and only behind Massachusetts Governor Bill Weld's score of 85, due to his handling of Wyoming's energy industry growth.

 Foreign policy

 On March 8, 1986, Sullivan gave the keynote address at the Natrona County Democratic convention.
-During his speech he criticized the Reagan administration as it "waffled and rationalized" over the fraud committed by President Ferdinand Marcos during the 1986 Philippine presidential election.
+During his speech he criticized the Reagan administration as it "waffled and rationalized" over allegations of fraud committed by President Ferdinand Marcos during the 1986 Philippine presidential election.
 He also criticized the administration for its support of military aid to the Contras during the Nicaraguan Revolution.
 In October, he stated that he would accept the removal of missiles from Wyoming as a part of an arms agreement with the Soviet Union as "if we can secure world peace, we can't be concerned about what effect it may have on our short-term economic development prospects."
 He signed a legislative resolution supporting Operation Desert Storm.